LaurenceW01/plant-database-api/config/GPT files/chatgpt_advanced_query_system_guide.md

 # Garden Filter System Guide

+## 🔄 CHATGPT WORKAROUND: Perfect Timing!

+**✅ ADVANTAGE:** The Garden Filter System uses GET query parameters, making it IDEAL during the ChatGPT POST/PUT workaround period.
+This system continues to work perfectly without any changes needed.

 ## 🚀 Reliable Plant Filtering Overview

 The Garden Filter System provides a simple, reliable way to filter plants using GET query parameters.
-This approach is consistent with other working endpoints and avoids the complexity of JSON body requests.
+This approach is consistent with our new workaround pattern and avoids the complexity of JSON body requests.

 ### The Solution It Provides
 - **Reliable**: GET-based filtering using query parameters